PeronGH/CPT107-Revision/Revision_Notes.md

 #### Steps

-Base case ...
+Base case: When n = 0, ...

+Induction step: Let k ∈ N be given and suppose ... is true for n = k.

-Induction step ...
+...

+Thus, ... holds for 𝑛 = 𝑘 + 1, and the proof of the induction step is complete.

+Conclusion: By the principle of induction, ... is true for all n ∈ N.

 ## Set Theory

 ### Notation